 At Whangarei Primary School all children starting school BEFORE the 1st of April will be classified and placed as a Year 1.
 All children starting school ON and AFTER the 1st of April will be classified as a Year 0 and the following year will be in Year 1.

-The Foundation Room classrooms are where your child will start as a new entrant at WPS.
-The learning programme in the Foundation Room has been developed to ensure that the transition from Early Childhood centres to Primary school is as smooth as possible.
-The Foundation Room use the ‘Learning Through Play’ approach as a way to support this transition so your child(ren) are as prepared as possible for formalised education.
+The New Entrant classrooms are where your child will start as a new entrant at WPS.
+The learning programme has been developed to ensure that the transition from Early Childhood centres to Primary school is as smooth as possible.
+They use a variety of learning approaches, but incorporate the ‘Learning Through Play’ approach as a way to support this transition so your child(ren) are as prepared as possible for formalised education.

-In our Foundation programme, strong links are made to the New Zealand Curriculum and, in particular, the key competencies which are thinking, using language symbols and text, managing self, relating to others, and participating and contributing.
-This is done to support students to develop the skills they will need to transition to a Year 1 or Year 1 & 2 class successfully and to promote student agency (being able to think and act for themselves).
+In our new entrant programme, strong links are made to the New Zealand Curriculum and, in particular, the key competencies which are thinking, using language symbols and text, managing self, relating to others, and participating and contributing.
+This is done to support students to develop the skills they will need to transition to a Year 1 or Year 2 classes successfully and to promote student agency (being able to think and act for themselves).

-Through a range of ‘Learning Through Play’ experiences and guided instruction (teachers working with students in small groups to focus on early curriculum skills) students develop their skills, including in the areas of reading, writing and maths in a meaningful context.
+Through a range of experiences and guided instruction, students develop their skills, including in the areas of reading, writing and mathematics in a meaningful context.

 Information and documents for parents who want to enrol their children into the school can be found below at the following links: